CVFireDragon/nspBuild/HowToCompile.md

 It's built!
 Now just open the "Dist" folder and there is your .exe!

-(Note: Run compile_after.bat after running compile_first-time.bat when you want to build again.)
+(Note: Run compile.bat after running compile_first-time.bat when you want to build again.)

 # Note